 Summary of Blog

-How do trees reduce air pollution? : The role of Green spaces in air quality improvement
+How do trees reduce air pollution?: The role of Green spaces in air quality improvement

-Hey all, let me ask you a question regarding the city’s rapid growth, which is also known as the development of urban areas.
-Right!
-You all travel daily no matter whether it is for a job, dropping kids to school, or maybe any other reason.
-You see tall skyscrapers touching towards heaven, traffic congestion, and never-ending honking.
+We all travel daily, whether it is for work, dropping kids off at school, or for any other reason.
+We see tall skyscrapers, traffic congestion, and never-ending honking.
 The air is thick with exhaust fumes, making everything in the distance appear hazy and confused.
-Sound familiar?
-You’re probably familiar with this scenario if you live in a city.
-It doesn’t make you smile, does it?Â
+You may be familiar with this scenario if you live in a city.
+It doesn’t make you smile, does it?

 How Trees Capture Air Pollution